-Come and enjoy the hustle, bustle and traditional splendour of a thriving retail market with a warm and friendly atmosphere in this splendid, award-winning Grade II listed Victorian market hall.
+Come and enjoy the hustle, bustle and traditional splendour of a thriving retail market with a warm and friendly atmosphere in the splendid, award-winning Grade II listed Halifax Borough Market

-Alongside the outstanding traditional family butchers and fruit & vegetable stalls which have passed down through generations, you’ll find your taste buds tempted with a bounty of exotic produce from the continent as well as Thai, Russian and Indian foods.
+Alongside the outstanding traditional family butchers and fruit & vegetable stalls which have passed down through generations, you’ll find your taste buds tempted with a bounty of exotic produce from the continent as well as Thai, Korean and Mexican food.

 You can treat your inner child with toffees, fudge, boiled sweets, cakes and brandy snaps.
 Spices, pies, olives and chorizo can be found alongside haberdashers, flowers, perfumers, leather goods, books, hardware, fancy dress and more!